eitansela/sagemaker-delta-sharing-demo/README.md

   - [**Delta Lake Bring Your Own Container Processing Job**](delta_lake_bring_your_own_container_processing):  This example provides a detailed walk-through on how to package a scikit-learn Docker image for processing job that fetch data from a table on Delta Lake, and aggregate total COVID-19 cases per country.

 <b>Those notebooks were tested on SageMaker Studio with Python 3 (Data Science) Kernel.</b>

+Disclaimer: The examples in this repository are for demo purposes only and not meant to be used in production:
+- The solution  is missing appropriate authorization/authentication tokens.
+- Transfer of data over the cloud will be a challenge for large datasets, mainly from cost perspective.

 ## Questions?